inspur-iop/salt-formula-neutron/README.rst

         audit:
           enabled: false

-Note: The pagination is useful to retrieve a large bunch of resources, because a single request may fail (timeout).
+.. note:: The pagination is useful to retrieve a large bunch of resources, because a single request may fail (timeout).
 This is enabled with both parameters *allow_pagination* and *pagination_max_limit* as shown above.

-Configuration of policy.json file
+Configuration of policy.json file:

 .. code-block:: yaml